Hip Pain Treatment

 - Pain during and after activity

-Treatment of hip pain depends upon identification of the specific cause.
+Hip pain treatment depends upon identification of the specific cause.
 Acute injuries such as fractures may require reparative surgery.
 In extreme cases, hip replacement surgeries may bring relief to chronic and severe hip pain due to arthritis or irreparable joint damage.
 Treatment of underlying conditions may also alleviate symptoms.
 In addition, ice, heat, chiropractic treatment, and over-the-counter or prescription pain and anti-inflammatory medication can ease hip pain.

 We offer a variety of departments at our many locations throughout southern Ohio.
 From primary care to specialty departments; we want to help you get better quicker.